cydriclopez/go-static-server/README.md

 :
 ```

 You can now use this utility program to serve your static files.
-A simple utility like is production grade thanks to Go's speed and concurrency.
+A simple utility like this is production grade thanks to Go's speed and concurrency.
 Go's standard library is battle tested with popular use all over the web.

 I hope this has been helpful.
 I hope I got to share with you that a Go static server is a useful base for the eventual development into our webapp server.